zwicker-group/py-pde/docs/paper/paper.md

     result = eq.solve(field, t_range=[0, 10])
 ```
 Note that the partial differential equation is defined independent of the grid,
-allowing to use the same implementation for various geometries.
+allowing use of the same implementation for various geometries.
 The package provides simple implementations of standard PDEs, but extensions are
 simple to realize.
 In particular, the differential operator $\mathcal D$ can be implemented in pure
-python for initial testing, while adding a more specialized version compiled
+Python for initial testing, while a more specialized version compiled
 with `numba` [@numba] might be added later for speed.
 This approach allows fast testing of new PDEs while also providing an avenue
 for efficient calculations later.